Qazeer/InfoSec-Notes/L7/1433_MSSQL/2-Methodology.md

 -- List the SQL Server logins that can be impersonated by the current user SELECT distinct b.name FROM sys.server_permissions a INNER JOIN sys.server_principals b ON a.grantor_principal_id = b.principal_id WHERE a.permission_name = 'IMPERSONATE'

--- Swith the execution context of the session to the specified user.
+-- Swith the execution context of the session to the specified login.
+Requires the IMPERSONATE permission on the specified login.
+EXECUTE AS LOGIN = '<LOGIN>';
+EXECUTE AS LOGIN = '<DOMAIN>\\<LOGIN>';

+-- Swith the execution context in the database to the specified user.
 Requires the IMPERSONATE permission on the specified user.
-EXECUTE AS LOGIN = '<USERNAME>'
+EXECUTE AS USER = '<USER>';
 ```

 The `Metasploit`'s `auxiliary/admin/mssql/mssql_escalate_execute_as` module and